 What Is Oil Painting?

 It’s no secret that oil paintings require the use of oil paints; but it is the binder: oil, that gives the oil paints their properties.
-They are made by mixing binder (usually linseed oil), and pigments that give the paint the color.
+They are made by mixing binder (usually linseed oil), and pigments that give the paint its color.

-Being thick in consistency, oil paints need to thinned out with a thinner before use.
+Being thick in consistency, oil paints need to be thinned out with a thinner before use.
 You might know that the world’s famous paintings were made with oils!
 Due to the richness of the oils, they are much more preferred than any other medium.

 Giving depth to the painting and being able to add layers of colors is only possible with oil paints.